-The researcher is quite hopeful that the study will help to awaken both the top and lower educational administrators of the need to have effective monitoring and supervision of the various activities that are being done under the UPE program.
-This may include ensuring that funds are properly allocated to the set forward targets and having an effective monitoring of teacher's activities.
+The researcher is quite hopeful that the study will help to awaken both top and lower educational administrators of the need to have effective monitoring and supervision of the various activities that are being done under the UPE program.

 The researcher is of a view that the significance of this study lays its reliability and dependability - in that other scholars and or researchers can use the information gathered in their own studies or for the purpose of improving this research study in the course of time.
 The outcomes of the study can also be used to advance suggestions, ideas and solutions to the problems encountered in the struggle to achieve effectiveness in UPE.